-According to the results of the most recent data available from the bi-annual Point-In-Time Homeless Count (PIT Count) held on January 24, 2015, on any given night in Orange County, approximately 4,450 people are homeless, and over a course of a year, more than 15,291 people are expected to experience homelessness.
-To address incidences of homelessness in Newport Beach and to prevent extremely-low income Newport Beach families from becoming homeless, the City places a high priority on programs that work to prevent homelessness or rapidly assist homeless individuals living in the community.
+According to the most recent bi-annual Point-In-Time Homeless Count (PIT Count) data available from the PIT Count held on January 28, 2017, on any given night in Orange County, approximately 4,792 people are homeless.
+To address incidences of homelessness that may occur in Newport Beach and to prevent extremely low-income families from becoming homeless, the City places a high priority on programs that work to prevent homelessness or rapidly assist homeless individuals living in the community.
 To address this need, the City will support CDBG public service activities that help prevent homelessness and that provide a structured path to stable housing for individuals and families who become homeless.